-If an employee works a second (2nd) consecutive weekend, they will receive premium payment for all hours worked on that weekend, save and except where:
+If a nurse works a second (2nd) consecutive and subsequent weekend(s), they will receive premium payment for all hours worked on that weekend and subsequent weekends, until a weekend is scheduled off, save and except where:

-- i) Such a weekend has been worked by a nurse to satisfy specific days off requested by such employee; or - ii) Such nurse has requested weekend work only; or - iii) Such weekend is worked as a result of an exchange with another employee.
+- i) Such a weekend has been worked by a nurse to satisfy specific days off requested by such nurse; or - ii) Such nurse has requested weekend work only; or - iii) Such weekend is worked as a result of an exchange with another nurse. - A weekend off shall be defined as at least fifty-six (56) consecutive hours off duty commencing at the conclusion of the employee's scheduled shift on the Friday immediately preceding.
+Where the employee is not scheduled to work on Friday, the fifty-six (56) hours will begin at the conclusion of the first Friday shift. - 16.16 Employees shall not be scheduled or required to work an excess of normally scheduled hours or days without their consent.